LW83/name-that-hound/README.md

 ### Accessibility Testing

   - By the nature of the fact that this is an image based quiz, this may present challenges for visually impaired users.
 To the extent possible this has been mitigated by including alt tags with a description of the dog image excluding the breed name to try and facilitate usage of the game by visually impaired individuals.
-  - The accessibility of the site has also been tested through the following tools:
+  - The accessibility of the site has also been tested through the following tools with no issues:

     - Dev Tools Lighthouse Report (screenshot included in Code Validation Testing section below)
     - [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/)
           - [Wave Test](./docs/wave.png)
           - [Wave Summary](./docs/wave2.png)

-  - The following aspects of the site development have been specifically included with accessibility in mind and as recommended by the above sources:
+  - The following aspects of the site development have been specifically included with accessibility in mind:
     - For all images, alt tags with appropriate descriptions have been applied.
     - Keyboard navigation for the site has been tested and is functioning as expected.
     - All color contrasts have been tested and validated for areas with text.